shabin5785/Golang_notes/Go_2.md

 -Strings may be compared with comparison operators li ke == and <; the comparison is done byte by byte, so the result is the natural lexicographic order ing.

+-Since str ings are immutable, constr uctions that try to modif y a str ing’s dat a in place are not al lowed: s[0] = 'L' // compile error: cannot assign to s[0]